BenD780x9/Slicer_Profiles/README.md

 This is a copy of my SuperSlicer & Cura profiles.

-By default your profiles will be stored in:
+By default SuperSlicer profiles will be stored in:

 Windows:
   `C:\Users<Windows-user-name>\AppData\Roaming\SuperSlicer`